All Episodes

 They didn't send them.

-They sent them back to the Armory and sent uh evening troops to relieve them and come to the Capitol.
+They sent them back to the Armory and sent evening troops to relieve them and come to the Capitol.

-So you're you reach out in the days before January 6th, you're reaching out that day, and you're not getting any help at all whatsoever, and we're watching what's unfolding before our eyes.
+So you reach out in the days before January 6th, you're reaching out that day, and you're not getting any help at all whatsoever.

 Everybody's in a state of shock.

-Um, and yet this never came to light in the January 6th committee.
+And yet this never came to light in the January 6th committee.

-Uh they didn't do that either.
+They didn't do that either.

 And no matter how many times you asked, and this is important, and you point this out in your book, the rules are different for you because of two specific statutes restricting your ability to obtain the needed support for your officers.

-You did not have the authority to do it, and when you asked, they didn't help you.
+You did not have the authority to do it.

 Right.

-That's that's what really uh kind of irks me.
+That's what really kind of irks me.

 Yeah.

-Uh, did she not see the security briefings that MBC was reporting?
+Did she not see the security briefings that MBC was reporting?

-Um and you'll see that those even those intelligence don't indicate the level of intelligence that we now know existed that people were planning, there was groups planning attacking the Capitol, they're the penetrating the Capitol, uh doing a number of things.
+And you'll see that those, even those intelligence don't indicate the level of intelligence that we now know existed that people were planning.

-And what's they even put out assessments saying demonstrations low probability of civil disobedience.
+They even put out assessments saying demonstrations low probability of civil disobedience.

-Do you aware of that?
+Are you aware of that?

-Y Yes, I do.
+Yes, I do.

-So when I first asked Paul Irving for the use of the National Guard on January 3rd, he he used the term optics, he was concerned about optics, and I believe that goes back to uh um Speaker Pelosi's concern with in the term she used, stormtroopers to refer to our you know, uh fine men and women in Federal Law Enforcement National Guard, uh, referring to them being on the streets of uh the United States uh during the 2020 riots.
+And I believe that goes back to Speaker Pelosi's concern in the term she used, stormtroopers, to refer to our fine men and women in the federal law enforcement National Guard, referring to them being on the streets of the United States during the 2020 riots.

 So I am aware of that.